-The final results are subject to review by IPC and Maplecroft, an independent advisory consultancy specialising in global risks management.
+The final results are subject to review by IPC and Verisk Maplecroft, an independent global risks analytics and advisory firm.
 Our external accountant, PricewaterhouseCoopers, reviews the key sector indicators each year.
 Limited assurance for Scope 3 emissions has also been provided since 2011.